dgzlopes/cloud-detect/README.md

 4. Send a [pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) and bug [me](https://github.com/dgzlopes) until it gets merged and published.

 Some things that would be great to have:
-- Add cloud providers (Azure, Vultr)
+- Add cloud providers (Vultr, Oracle)
 - Add codecov